ambercheny/SNOMEDCT-find-descendants/README.md

 Your should download your own SNOMED CT vocabulary https://www.nlm.nih.gov/healthit/snomedct/international.html

-After downloading the package, and in this example, SnomedCT_InternationalRF2_PRODUCTION_20240301T120000Z (you may have different directory names if using different versions), please set up your folder strcture like this.
+After downloading the package, which is SnomedCT_InternationalRF2_PRODUCTION_20240301T120000Z in this example, please set up your folder strcture like this.
+(Note that you may have different directory names if using different versions)

 - SNOMED
 	- > SnomedCT_InternationalRF2_PRODUCTION_20240301T120000Z